 This course is a comprehensive study of musical elements, structures, forms, genres, and literature in elementary music related to the stages of child development.
 Teacher competencies, lesson planning, materials, teaching strategies, the TEA music framework and TEKS for teaching elementary music are explored.
 Field experience and related technologies are included.
-(Prerequisite: Must be formally admitted to the Teacher Education Program.
+(Prerequisite: 18 hours of music, must be formally admitted to the Teacher Education program.